PointCloudLibrary/blog/blogweb/hrcs/tibadov/blog.rst

    The project "Stereo-based road area detection" has been started!

 .. blogpost::
-   :title: Progress on stereo-based road area detection.
+   :title: Progress on stereo-based road area detection
    :author: tibadov
    :date: 06-05-2013